tillitis/dev-tillitis/hugo/content/tools/_index.md

 $ make firmware.elf
 ```

-Then run the emulator, passing using the built firmware to "-bios":
+Then execute the following commands to run the emulator, setting the
+built firmware with the `-bios` flag:

 ```
 $ /path/to/qemu/build/qemu-system-riscv32 -nographic -M tk1,fifo=chrid -bios firmware.elf \
   -chardev pty,id=chrid
 ```

-It tells you what serial port it is using, for instance `/dev/pts/1`.
+In the output from QEMU it tells you which serial port it's using, for
+instance `/dev/pts/1`.
+This is what you need to use as `--port` when
-This is what you need to use as `--port` when running the client
+This is what you need to set with `--port` when running a client
-programs.
+application.

-## Software Development Kit, or, Building our TKey programs
+## Software Development Kit, or, Building our TKey Client and Device Apps

-There not yet any stand-alone Software Development Kit.
-Instead, we
+There is not yet any stand-alone Software Development Kit (SDK).
-provide examples in the
+Instead, Tillitis provides examples in the
 [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps)
-Github repo.

-Clone our TKey program repo:
+GitHub repository.

+Execute the following command to clone the repository:

 ```
 $ git clone https://github.com/tillitis/tillitis-key1-apps.git
 $ cd tillitis-key1-apps
 ```

-To build everything:
+Execute the following command to build all TKey client and device
+applications:

 ```
 $ make